We help people who want to work on AI Safety to team up together on concrete projects.

 You’ll send us one application, in which you tell us which projects you’re interested in joining.

-The research leads get to see your application.
+The project leads get to see your application.

-You may get invited for an interview with one or more research leads.
+You may get invited for an interview with one or more project leads.

 You may get invited to join one or more projects.